brug-be/rubycamp2015/pair_programming.md

 @kvzb        | @toch        | Investigate, create a proof-of-concept app using [Lotus.rb](https://lotusrb.org/)|
 @nysthee     | @cveneziani  | Investigate, create a proof-of-concept app using [Lotus.rb](https://lotusrb.org/)|
 ...          | ...          | ...                        |

-Olivier: Create a RoR webservice that grants authorisation without the need to log in.
-A bit like doodle where you can create and edit a doodle as the organiser without logging in.
-As a participant you can join and edit your participation to the doodle without logging in either.